 For the Shortbread Crust:

-• In a medium-size bowl, using a spatula or wooden spoon, mix the powdered sugar, vanilla, egg yolks and sea salt.
-Add the cooled butter and mix to a smooth consistency then, add the flour and cornstarch and stir until the dough forms a smooth ball.
+- In a medium-size bowl, using a spatula or wooden spoon, mix the powdered sugar, vanilla, egg yolks, cream and salt.
+Add the cooled butter and mix to a smooth consistency.
+Then add the flour and cornstarch and stir until the dough forms a smooth ball.

-• Prick the crust with a fork, place on a baking sheet and transfer to the freezer for 30 minutes.
+- Prick the pastry with a fork, place on a baking sheet and transfer to the freezer for 30 minutes.

-• Remove the crust from the freezer, spray a piece of aluminum foil with non-stick spray and press the sprayed side of foil very tightly up against the bottom and up the sides of the crust.
+- Remove the pastry from the freezer, spray a piece of aluminum foil with non-stick spray and press the sprayed side of the foil against the bottom and up the sides of the crust.
 Add pie weights and transfer to the middle rack of the oven.

 For the Eggnog Custard:

-• Beat the eggs, egg yolks and sugar together with electric mixer until well combined.
-Add the eggnog, salt, vanilla, rum and vanilla.
+- Beat the eggs, egg yolks and sugar together with an electric mixer until well combined.
+Add the eggnog, salt, vanilla, rum or rum extract and vanilla.
 Beat on low speed until well blended.

-• Set the cooled tart crust on a baking sheet lined with parchment paper and pour the strained eggnog mixture into the crust.
+- Set the cooled tart pastry on a baking sheet lined with parchment paper and pour the strained eggnog mixture into the crust.
 Grate nutmeg over the top and transfer to the middle of the oven.

-• Bake the tart until the filling is set but still jiggles slightly in center, 55 to 60 minutes (filling will continue to set as it cools).
+- Bake the tart until the filling is set but still jiggles slightly in the center, 55 to 60 minutes (filling will continue to set as it cools).
 Transfer to a cooling rack and cool for 30 minutes.
 Refrigerate and chill tart, uncovered, until cold, at least 2 hours.
-Just before serving release the side of the pan and transfer to a serving plate.
+Just before serving, release the side of the pan and transfer to a serving plate.
+Garnish with whipping cream if desired.

 Notes